 After property in Switzerland was released and Scintilla was officially acquired as a subsidiary, Bosch built its own production site in St. Niklaus in 1956, giving the Swiss sales company Robert Bosch S.A. production company to work alongside.
 What followed was a success story lasting many years.
 However, the markets changed as the decades went on.
 The pressure on prices created by mounting global competition brought a halt to production of power tools in Solothurn in 2016.
 Still, Solothurn remains an important location for Bosch.
 It is home to the head office with worldwide responsibility for power tools and accessories.
 By contrast, the St. Niklaus plant has continued to operate and celebrated the official dedication of a new expansion in 2019.

 The new building for the Swiss Bosch headquarters was completed in Otelfingen in 1995, right on time for the 75th anniversary of Robert Bosch AG.
 Workshops, a warehouse, administration, and sales, previously spread across multiple locations, were now brought together under a single roof.
 After more than two decades, the business of the Automotive Technology and Safety Systems operating units was moved to Urdorf, in the canton of Zurich, in 2017.

 Back in 2007, Robert Bosch AG moved its legal registered office from Otelfingen to Zuchwil, in the canton of Solothurn.
-It remains there to this day.
-This year marks the company’s 100th anniversary.
+It remains there to this day and the hundredth birthday could be celebrated in 2020.